tomalbrc/filament/README.md

 Filament simplifies the process of adding custom content to Fabric-based Minecraft servers.

 It allows server owners or content creators to add new items, blocks, and decorations without writing a single line of code.
-Everything is data driven via json files, just configure a block, item, decoration or armor and you are ready to go!
+Everything is data driven via json files, just configure a block, item, decoration or armor, and you are ready to go!

 Clients connecting to servers using Filament don't need to install any mods, they can connect using vanilla clients.